ibm-build-lab/acct-config-iam/README.md

    }
    ```

-2. To set up the schematicsresource and access groups, run
+2. To set up the schematics resource and access groups, run

    ```bash
    ./setup_account.sh schematics